reincas/Lanthanide/docs/internals.md

 | SLJ coupling                 | `Coupling.SLJ`     | `StateListSLJ`     | `StateSLJ`     |
 | intermediate SLJ coupling    | `Coupling.J`       | `StateListJ`       | `StateJ`       |

+State objects provide numerical values in different attributes and two string formatting methods `short()` and `long()` which return short and long string representations of the state, respectively.
+Calling `str(state)` is equivalent to `state.long()`.
 The intended way to access state list objects is via the method `Lanthanide.states()`:

 ```
 from lanthanide import Lanthanide, Coupling